+Technical assistance in identifying, understanding, and applying a broad spectrum of management skills and practicesNPDC’s educational programs have been created for leadership track NPO managers and others wishing to broaden their skills and knowledge.
 Offered under the supervision of Educational Programming Committee chair, Professor Robert D’Intino of Rowan University, our curriculum modules are available as stand-alone workshops, as onsite programming for individual NPOs, and as a comprehensive Certificate Program.

+Professor D’Intino is Professor of Management and Entrepreneurship at Rowan University, where he teaches undergraduate and graduate courses in strategic management and social entrepreneurship.
 His academic research focuses on entrepreneurial leadership, social entrepreneurship, and new legal forms for social enterprise organizations around the world.
 His work is published in entrepreneurship and management journals.
 He has presented his research at academic conferences in the US and globally over the past twenty-five years and he serves on the board of directors of several professional and nonprofit organizations.

 Program participants learn to identify, understand, and apply a broad spectrum of management skills and practices in a dozen critical areas of NPO program management, including NPO creation, fundraising, governance, communications, finance, program impact, succession planning, law, accounting, human resources, volunteer recruitment and utilization, as well as the emerging area of social entrepreneurship and social ventures.